-- Audit Fees: Fees for the audit of our consolidated financial statements, review of our quarterly reports, special audit engagements and assistance with the certification for internal controls over financial reporting. - Audit Related Fees: Fees for services that are related to the review of prospectus filings, French translation services and advisory services related to information technology system implementation. - Tax Fees: Fees for assistance in the preparation of income tax returns and advice on certain tax-related matters. - Other Fees: Fees for professional services related to an annual subscription to accounting research software, advisory services relating to sustainability reporting and other advisory services.
+- Audit fees include fees for the audit of the Company's consolidated financial statements, review of its quarterly reports, special audit engagements and assistance with the certification for internal controls over financial reporting. - Audit-related fees include fees for advisory services related to sustainability reporting and information technology system implementation as well as fees for services that are related to the review of prospectus filings and French translation services. - Tax fees include fees for assistance in the preparation of income tax returns and advice on certain taxrelated matters. - All other fees include fees for annual subscription to accounting research software, advisory services relating to sustainability, cybersecurity and other advisory services.

 Pursuant to the charter of the Audit Committee (the "Audit Committee Charter"), the Audit Committee approves all audit plans and pre-approves significant non-audit engagements of the external auditors, including reviewing the fees paid for such engagements.
 The Audit Committee has delegated the responsibility for approving certain non-audit services to the Chair of the Audit Committee.
-Since the establishment of the Audit Committee, all audit and non-audit services provided to us for the year ended December 31, 2021 that required a pre-approval were pre-approved in accordance with the Audit Committee Charter.
+All audit and non-audit services provided to us for the year ended December 31, 2022 that required a pre-approval were pre-approved in accordance with the Audit Committee Charter.

-Advisory Vote on Executive Compensation
+Advisory Vote on Our Approach to Executive Compensation

-The Board believes that clear and effective communication is an important component to executive compensation.
-As part of our ongoing commitment to strong corporate governance practices, the Board has a "Say on Pay" policy that gives shareholders an annual non-binding advisory vote on executive compensation.
-At our meetings of shareholders held in the preceding three years, we received 98.88% (2021), 97.95% (2020) and 97.23% (2019) shareholder support for our approach to executive compensation respectively.
-We encourage you to carefully review the Compensation Discussion and Analysis section of this Circular as it describes our objectives, philosophy and principles of executive compensation.
+The Board believes that clear and effective communication is an important component of executive compensation.
+As part of our ongoing commitment to strong corporate governance practices, the Board has a "Say on Pay" policy that gives shareholders an annual non-binding advisory vote on our approach to executive compensation.
+At our meetings of shareholders held in the preceding three years, we received 99.09% (2022), 98.88% (2021) and 97.95% (2020) shareholder support for our approach to executive compensation respectively.
+We encourage you to carefully review the "Compensation Discussion and Analysis" section of this Circular as it describes our objectives, philosophy and principles of executive compensation.
 It explains how our executive compensation is aligned with the long-term interests of our shareholders.
-We encourage any shareholder who has comments on our approach to executive compensation to provide these comments to Mark Chyc-Cies, Vice President, Strategy, Planning & Investor Relations, via email at investor.relations@gibsonenergy.com or via telephone at 403-776-3146 or toll-free at 1-855-776-3077.
+We encourage any shareholder who has comments on our approach to executive compensation to provide these comments to Mark Chyc-Cies, Vice President, Strategy, Planning & Investor Relations, via email at investor.relations@gibsonenergy.com or via telephone at 1-403-776-3146 or toll-free at 1-855-776-3077.